shahnilpa/goapiserver/README.md

 - terraform and helm workflows run on completion event of the configured workflow which ideally should run on the successful completion of the configured workflow.
 - Add Semantic versioning in docker, terraform and helm artifact and so on...

-And last but not the least from basic CI/CD pipeline to full scale CI/CD pipeline!
+### And last but not the least, from basic CI/CD pipeline to full scale CI/CD pipeline and infrastructure that is secure and supports continous and faster Infrac provisioning and app deployment!